Nanaimo Waterfront Walkway

 In December 2017, Nanaimo City Council endorsed the Nanaimo Waterfront Walkway Implementation Plan which outlines how the waterfront walkway can be upgraded and expanded from Departure Bay to the Nanaimo River Estuary.

 The City is currently considering a key phase of expansion which focuses on Departure Bay.
 Improvements would connect the existing trail behind BC Ferries Terminal to the existing waterfront walkway near the Kin Hut at Kinsman Park.
+The project is undergoing review and cost estimate updating for consideration by Council in early 2025 in concert with other major capital projects.

 To learn about the project, please visit: